cotiviti/smile-dh-helm-charts/docs/quickstart-aws/deploy-terraform.md

 ```

 ### Terraform Module Helpers
-This Terraform module also provides some helper configurations to simplify some configrations that would otherwise be troublesome to implement.
+This Terraform module also provides some helper configurations to simplify some configurations that would otherwise be troublesome to implement.

 #### Mapped Files
 When using the ***Helm Chart Method*** for [Including Extra Files](../guide/smilecdr/storage/files.md), you would typically pass the files as [commandline options](../guide/smilecdr/storage/files.md#include-file-in-helm-deployment) like so: